adibkhan/Brain.API/README.md

 | Brain.API.ServiceModel | Contains entities, request and response objects
 | Brain.API.UnitTest | Contains sample unit tests

-## Instructions on how to run the service.
+## Instructions on how to run the API

-### Without visual studio
+### Without Visual Studio
 * Copy the Installation.zip file from [Installation](https://github.com/adibkhan/Brain.API/tree/master/Installation) to a local folder and unzip.
 * Run the Brain.API.Console exe.
-* Open a browser and go to http://localhost:1234
+* Open a browser and go to http://localhost:1234.
-* Under PluginLinks click Swagger UI
+* Under PluginLinks click Swagger UI.

-### With visual studio
+### With Visual Studio
-* Open the Brain.API.sln file in a Visual studio 2017
+* Open the Brain.API.sln file in a Visual Studio 2017.
-* Set Brain.API.Console project as the startup project
+* Set Brain.API.Console project as the startup project.
-* Start the console app
+* Start the console app.
-* Open a browser and go to http://localhost:1234
+* Open a browser and go to http://localhost:1234.
-* Under PluginLinks click Swagger UI
+* Under PluginLinks click Swagger UI.

-## Config values
+## Configuration values
-* GroupFileName: Name of the group file
+* GroupFileName: Name of the group file.
-* PasswordfileName: Name of the password file
+* PasswordfileName: Name of the password file.
 * GroupFilePath: Location of the groupfile path.
 If this is not available it will default to the application root directory.
 * PasswordfilePath:  Location of the password path.
 If this is not available it will default to the application root directory.
 * LocalHost: Set the local host for the api.
 This is available only in the Brain.API.Console application.

-## Data to test the routes
+## Test data
 |	Route|Test data
 -------|----------------
 | GET /User/GetUser/{uid}| 1